EstimatedEst. Read Time: 19 minutes

 And that’s why we’re starting with my breakdown of the chest muscles.

-What people commonly refer to as “the chest” is actually made up of three different muscles.
-Since these muscles overlap and connect, they tend to be lumped together as one unit.
+What people commonly refer to as “the chest” is actually made up of three distinct areas.

 AND depending on which chest exercise you’re doing, and the level or angle of the exercise, you will increase pec activation in one part of the chest more than the others.

-For example, when you perform an Incline Bench Press, you’ll activate the upper part of the chest MORE than the other two sections.
+For example, when you perform an Incline Bench Press, you’ll activate the upper part of the pectoralis major MORE than the other two sections.

 Speaking of the upper part of the chest…